s-nilesh/AirBnB-Data-Analysis/.ipynb_checkpoints/README-checkpoint.md

 ## Installation

-In order to be able to execute your own python statements it should be noted that scripts are only tested on **anaconda distribution 4.5.11** in combination with **python 3.6.6**.
-The scripts don't require additional python libraries.
+In order to be able to execute your own python statements follow this command to install all requirments:<br>
+- `pip install -r requirements.txt`

 Two quick start options are available:
 - [Download the latest release.](https://github.com/s-nilesh/AirBnB-Data-Analysis/archive/master.zip)